Starting an Adventure Program/Building a Challenge Course

 One very successful method has been to sponsor an adventure awareness afternoon, evening, or better yet, a whole day.
 There is no better way to gain an understanding of adventure education than to experience it first hand.
 No amount of letters, brochures, videos or lectures can compare to actually doing some adventure activities with those you are trying to win over.
 High 5 has been involved with this type of program many times over the years, so give us a call for some helpful tips.

 The simple answer is no. Most schools and organizations have existing insurance that will cover your adventure program.
 Occasionally, camps or private institutions may need to add a rider to an existing policy to provide adequate coverage.
 On rare occasions, separate insurance has to be purchased.
-We have many resources regarding this topic and would be glad to share them with you.

 An annual inspection is recommended by High 5 and by guidelines put out by the ACCT (Association for Challenge Course Technology).
 Costs vary greatly depending upon the size of the course.
 Prices range from $800to $1,800.
 You should expect to need repairs over time, depending on the courses age and exposure to elements.
 And just like a car, challenge courses kept in good repair on a regular basis tend to have lower annual costs because repairs are not allowed to accumulate over the years resulting in a major one-time expense.